 Firebase Crashlytics is a real-time crash reporting tool that automatically collects, analyses, and organizes your crash reports.
 It helps you to monitor the stability of your apps.
 It also helps you to understand which issues are of importance so that you can prioritize them.
 Crashlytics provides a dashboard of all the crashes and alerts you about new issues.

-With the help of logs and key-value pairs, you can add context in the stack trace to each of the crashes which in turn helps you to analyze what your app was doing at the time of the crash.
+By utilizing logs and key-value pairs, you can add context to each crash's stack trace, aiding in the analysis of what your app was doing at the time of the crash.
+This is precisely how Firebase Crashlytics operates within the realm of Android debugging tools.

 3. ACRA

-ACRA is an open-source library that enables Android applications to automatically post their crash reports to a backend server.
+ACRA is an open-source library which can be used as a debug app for android that enables Android applications to automatically post their crash reports to a backend server.
 ACRA is targeted at Android application developers to help them get data from their applications when the app crashes or behaves erroneously.
 Due to the nature of the license (Apache 2.0), active contributors, and various customization options enabled, ACRA has become one of the most popular tools used by Android developers to report crashes.

 ACRA allows the developers to configure how their crash reports need to be uploaded (can be configured to upload reports to a custom backend server, mail to a predefined mail list), configure contents of the crash reports, add custom traces that can be captured, and published with or without crashes.